3. Free Offers

 As Required By Law and Similar Disclosure.
 We may access, preserve, and share your Personal Information or other account information if we believe doing so is required to (a) comply with law enforcement requests and legal process, like a court order or subpoena; (b) respond to your requests; or (c) protect your, our or others’ rights, property, or safety.

 Consent.
 We may also disclose your personal information with your permission.
+I don't foresee a situation where we'd want to do that.

 Leaving Classwork Zoom is easy -- just go to the My Account page and look for the button.
 Two clicks, and it’s over.
 If instead you want to change your information, many options are adjustable right on that page.
 If you want to update something on that page which is not editable, there’s probably a reason it’s not editable, but you can always ask me to update it for you, and we’ll see how that conversation goes.
 Bottom line, if you really don’t like something that is stored there, you have the power to delete your account.
 If you just want to view your information, it’s all there on the My Account page, and you can even download it.
 Really transparent, and really convenient.